Pumpkin Pecan Cookies {gluten-free & vegan--keto option}

 • Bake 8-10 minutes or until lightly browned.
 They will harden a bit as they cool, but will still be nice and soft.

-• Let the cookies cool for at least 3 minutes before removing them from the baking sheet, then transfer them to a cooling rack to complete cooling.
+• Let the cookies cool for at least 3 minutes before removing them from the baking sheet, then transfer them to a cooling rack and allow to cool to room temperature.

 Nutrition